buhrmi/open-core/README.md

 - Accounts don't need to be funded (no friendbot).
 - There is no central authority in charge of giving away native currency.
 - The genesis ledger is 100% EMPTY.
+- Trust in quorum validator nodes is axiomatic
 - Security does not rely on network passphrase/networkID
 - There is no "root"
 - *TRULY* open network